mstevetodd/EngineDriver_Home/docs/operation/interface.rst

   * DCC-EX
   * Children's Timer

-The optional buttons are enabled and configured via the corresponding preferences in the `Throttle Screen Action Bar <../configuration/preferences.html#throttle-screen-action-bar-preferences>`_ preference group.
-(Other than the Children's Timer which is configured in the `Children's Timer <../configuration/preferences.html#children-s-timer-preferences>`_ preference group.)
+The optional buttons are enabled and configured via the corresponding preferences in the :ref:`Throttle Screen Action Bar <configuration/preferences:throttle screen action bar preferences>` preference group.
+(Other than the Children's Timer which is configured in the :ref:`Children's Timer <configuration/preferences:children's (timer) preferences>` preference group.)

 Emergency Stop Button
 """""""""""""""""""""